Do you want to learn about the best science-and-art-based ways to get more writing done?

 Record these stats meticulously, and soon you’ll be crushing it as a writer.

-We know from psychology that as humans, we need to be consistent in things that we say and do.
-That’s why, if you hit your quota for f, you are very likely to do it on the fifth day.
+We know from psychology that, as humans, we need to be consistent in the things that we say and do.
+That’s why, if you hit your quota for f, you are likely to do it on the fifth day.

 Fun fact: What gets measured gets done.
 And it’s not even about the result.
-It’s about understanding your patterns of performance so you can improve over time.
+It’s about understanding your patterns of performance so you can improve.